BrotherBoris/MyPygameTest/README.md

 # MyPygameTest
 Testing basic elements of pygame

--Canvas Drawing<br>
+-Canvas Drawing:<br>
-    A simple screen with mouse functionality of drawing and color changing by mouse scroll
+    A simple screen with mouse functionality of drawing and color changing by mouse scroll.

--Cube fall
+-Cube fall:<br>
-    A simple screen with falling cubes that reposition and change color, mouse 1 spawn cubes
+    A simple screen with falling cubes that reposition and change color, mouse 1 spawn cubes.

--Particle Simulation and Matrix(WIP)
+-Particle Simulation and Matrix(WIP):<br>
-    will simulate grains of sand using a custom matrix class
+    will simulate grains of sand using a custom matrix class.

--main
+-main:<br>
-    depending on commit, will have the latest features i am learning
+    depending on commit, will have the latest features i am learning.